 How to use: Mix equal parts baking soda and olive oil together, and massage into your scalp thoroughly.
 Let it sit for five minutes before washing your hair well with shampoo and conditioner to remove all the residue.

 Bananas are nourishing and moisturizing, making them a great treatment for dry scalp and even dandruff.
-In addition to being moisturizing, they’re a natural antimicrobial, and the two benefits combined can help clear up your dry scalp.
+In addition to being moisturizing, , and the two benefits combined can help clear up your dry scalp.
 (Plus, they’re delicious).

 How to use: Mash or blend a banana with a few tablespoons of coconut or olive oil.
 Blending it will make it easier to rinse out of your hair.
 Massage it into your scalp and let it sit for 10-15 minutes.